dcsaorg/DCSA-OpenAPI/tnt/v2/README.md

 Purpose of this release is to add the new subscription model to T&T
 - Bump [DCSA_Domain to version 1.0.3](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/dcsa#v103)
 - Bump [Event_Domain to version 1.0.4](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/event#v104)
-  - Keeping `ShipmentEvent`, `TransportEvent` and `EquipmentEvent` on [Event_Domain to version 1.1.0](https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/event#v110) since it was not agreed to update values in these
 - Added `PUT /event-subscriptions/{subscriptionID}/secret` endPoint to update the shared secret used to create the `Notification-Signature`
 - Prefixed all endPoints with `/v2` in order to align with Design Guide
 - added a `UNLocationCode` filter to the `GET /v2/events` endPoint